azarboon/cheat-sheet-aws/README.md

 * IAM: to control who can administer file system
 * EFS Access Point: App level access to files and directories using POSIX compliant user & group permission.
 * Security Group: acts like a firewall to contorl trafifc flow

+### Simple Storage Service

+S3 is a regional service, buckets are defined at regional level, but console is global.

+S3 Select: retrieve only subset of data using SQL

+By default, an S3 object is owned by the AWS account that uploaded it.
+So the S3 bucket owner will not implicitly have access to the objects written by another account.

+S3 storage class analysis only provides recommendations for Standard to Standard IA classes.

+All storage classes offer (11 9's) durability, but S3 One Zone-IA can get destroyed in case of AZ destruction.

+Replication:
+* Both source and destination buckets must have versioning enabled.
+* Once enabled, replication copies only newly created objects.
+To copy existing objects, use S3 sync command.
+If the command fails, you can rerun it without duplication.

+Logs:
+* CloudTrail logs: detailed API tracking for bucket-level and object-level operations
+* S3 Server access logs: object-level operations, detailed records of requests for audit purpose, help you learn your customer base and understand your S3 bill

+Optimize performance
+* To improve performance **within** datacenter, you can use ElastiCache + S3; it enables sub-millisecond latency, high throughput, lower retrieval cost from S3.
+But to get media closer to user, use Cloudfront.
+* Multi-part upload for files > 100 MB and up to 5TB.
+* S3 Transfer Acceleration (S3TA) for files more than 1 GB; for less than 1 GB, use Cloudfront PUT/POST.
+S3TA charges only for accelerated transfers (not for failed attempts)
+* s3 byte-range fetche: parallelize GETs and transferg only the specified portion of the object
+* Cloudfront + S3: cheaper, faster and more secure than delivering directly form S3
+* You can scale read & write performance N times by using N prefixes in parallel.

+Locking:
+* S3 Object Lock: prevents objects from being deleted or overwritten for a fixed amount of time or indefinitely.
+In two ways: retention period and legal hold.
+An object version can have both, either or neither of them.
+You can define retention period either explicitly ("Retain Until Date" parameter) or through a bucket default setting (need to specify duration).
+Different versions of an object can have different retention modes and periods.
+Legal Hold provides same protection but remains in effect until removed.
+* Vault Lock is only for Glacier and not for S3

+Versioning
+* In a versioned bucket, DELETE operation only inserts a delete marker (the marker becomes current version).
+S3 Replication can replicate the markers.
+To automate recovery of the objects, you can transition "noncurrent versions" of objects.
+* To permanently delete versioned object, you must use DELETE Object versionId.
+Similarly, life cycle rules can expire current object versions or permanently remove noncurrent object versions.
+* S3 always returns the latest version of an object.
+* If a bucket already has files, after enabling versioning, the existing files will have version Null.
+* In a versioned bucket, sync command copies only the current version of the object.
+* Once versioning is enabled, you can never reverse it, you can just suspend it.

+Access control:
+* Bucket policy: cross-account access, when IAM Policy size limit is a constraint, to enforce encryption at upload, to grant public access, to enforce Multi-factor authentication.
+It provides user and account level access, and applies to all of the objects within a single bucket.
+  - To enforce encryption at upload time: create a policy that denies any S3 Put request that does not include the x-amz-server-side-encryption header ("AES256" value for S3-managed keys, "aws:kms" value for AWS KMS–managed keys)
+  - To restrict access to a specific URL use "aws:referer".
+This is preferred over IP-based restriction.
+* Access Control List: legacy.
+* IAM: It's centralized and easier to manage.
+Grants access only to users within your aws account (not account level).
+  - To grant folder-level permission to many users: create an IAM policy that grants folder-level permission (using policy variables), attach the policy to a group, then add users to the group.

+Latency:
+* Glacier Instant Retrieval: milliseconds,
+* Glacier Flexible Retrieval: minutes or hours,
+* Glacier Deep Archive: hours (and no expedited mode)

+Designed availability:
+* 99.5: One Zone IA
+* 99.9: Intelligent-Tiering, Standard IA, Glacier Instant
+* 99.99: Standard, Glacier Deep Archive, Glacier Flexible

+Availability SLA:
+* 99.9: Standard, Glacier Deep Archive
+* Other classes: 99%

+Minimum storage:
+* Standard IA, One Zone IA charge for min 30 days
+* Glacier (instant and flexible retrieval) charges for min 90 days
+* Glacier Deep Archive charges for 180 days
+* Intelligent-Tiering has no min storage duration, but monitors access pattern for at least 30 days to move objects.
+Also it charges extra for monitoring.

+Transition between classes:
+* Standard -> Standard IA -> Intelligent -> One Zone IA -> Glacier Instant -> Glacier Flexible -> Deep Archive
+* You can NOT transition into S3 Standard (only out of)
+* You can NOT transition from One Zone-IA to the Intelligent-Tiering, Standard-IA, or Glacier Instant Retrieval.
+* Before you transition objects from the S3 Standard or S3 Standard-IA storage classes to S3 Standard-IA or S3 One Zone-IA, you must store them at least 30 days in the S3 Standard storage class.
+However, you can transfer to other classes e.g. Deep Archive after one day being in Standard.

 ### Elastic Compute Cloud